Skip to content

 Particularly important in calcium intake is Vitamin D. The sun vitamin ensures that calcium can be absorbed in the intestine.
 The higher your vitamin D intake, the more calcium absorption increases.4 Thus, with regard to calcium absorption, vitamin D supplementation may be useful.

-In addition to the vitamin D intake, the absorption of the nutrient also depends on the food itself and the amount of calcium per meal.
-For example, absorption decreases if a meal contains a lot of calcium.5 It can therefore be helpful to drink calcium-rich mineral water, as this will help you to absorb calcium throughout the day.
+In addition to vitamin D intake, absorption of the nutrient also depends on the food itself, as well as the amount of calcium per meal.
+For example, absorption decreases if a meal contains a lot of calcium.5 That's why it can be helpful to drink a calcium-rich mineral water, as you'll be absorbing calcium throughout the day.

-Phytic and oxalic acid inhibit calcium absorption, but this is no reason to remove foods containing phytic or oxalic acid from your diet.
-Instead, it makes sense to break down the two acids with the right preparation methods.
-Phytic acid can be broken down primarily by soaking, sprouting, heating or fermenting.
-Oxalic acid is water-soluble, so you can cook spinach in water, for example, and then drain off the water.
-However, you should not reuse it as it contains the dissolved oxalic acid.
+Phytic and oxalic acid inhibit calcium absorption, but this is no reason to eliminate foods containing phytic or oxalic acids from the diet.
+Instead, it makes sense to reduce both acids with the right preparation method.
+Phytic acid can be reduced by soaking, sprouting, heating or fermenting.
+Oxalic acid is water-soluble, so you can boil spinach in water and then drain the water.
+However, you should not continue to use it, as it contains the dissolved oxalic acid.

 Children and teenagersmg/day